 At the birth of a child, both the mother and father are required to take on the obligation of supporting that child financially.
 However, when a child’s parents are not living together, financial obligations sometimes are not fully met by the noncustodial parent.
 When this happens, it may be necessary to ask a court to order that child support be maintained.

-Rely on the legal team at Dietz & Overmann, PLLC, to work with you to help resolve child support matters.
-We advise Kentucky and Ohio parents who need a trusted legal adviser on their side when parties do not see eye-to-eye regarding child support issues.
+Rely on our attorney at Dietz Family Law PLLC to work with you to help resolve child support matters.
+We advise Kentucky and Ohio parents who need a trusted legal adviser on their side when parties do not see eye to eye regarding child support issues.

 After the child support obligation has been determined, changes to parents’ working arrangements or to custody and parenting plans can lead to alterations to the payment amount.
 Known as post-decree modifications, these changes need to be approved by the court in order to take effect.